About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 In August, researchers reported a link between nurse staffing and hospital-acquired infections.
 Publishing in the American Journal of Infection Control, the authors noted a “significant association” between nurse–patient staffing ratios and both urinary tract infections and surgical site infections.
 Further, they noted that reducing nurse burnout was associated with fewer infections.
 (Read our news report on the study here.)

 Health Affairs published a report in November called “The Longer the Shifts for Hospital Nurses, The Higher the Levels of Burnout and Patient Dissatisfaction.”
-The findings were there, loud and clear—researchers Stimpfel, Sloane, and Aiken found that “extended shifts undermine nurses’ well-being, may result in expensive turnover and can negatively […]
+The findings were there, loud and clear—researchers Stimpfel, Sloane, and Aiken found that “extended shifts undermine nurses’ well-being, may result in expensive turnover and can negatively affect patient […]

 Why Aren’t There More Men in Nursing?